jvasilakes/txtsh/README.md

 	!nums: Display number data for loaded text.

-	!hist: Histogram of word lengths in file.
+	!hist: Histogram of word lengths for loaded text.